lottie/lottie-spec/docs/specs/glossary.md

 :   The local coordinate system is the coordinate system of the current
-    group or layer, with the X coordinate increasing towards the right and the Y coordinate increasing towards the bottom. render stack
+    group or layer, with the X coordinate increasing towards the right and the Y coordinate increasing towards the bottom.
+    Without any transforms, the point $(0, 0)$ corresponds with the top-left corner of the viewport. render stack
 :   A render stack is a list if rendering primitive to be drawn in inverse
     stack order.
 A render stack can contain child stacks.